 From controlling costs and re-engineering processes to driving revenue and exploiting data, “This new-found focus of driving revenue happens at the edge.”
 Cost savings while necessary when overemphasized is a naval gazing exercise that alone is a trap.
 The right balance of driving revenue and saving money is a must and right now for those for whom the pendulum is not pressing on the revenue side, they are missing out.

 Just doing the same thing cheaper will not win Markets.
 Innovation and great customer experiences are external.
 Innovation is essential not only to drive revenue but to drive a stake in the ground for existing markets served and carving out new markets that did not exist prior.

 Disrupt or be disrupted.
-Who would have thought Jeff Bezos, Warren Buffett and Jamie Dimon—the CEOs of Amazon, Berkshire Hathaway and JP Morgan would come together to disrupt healthcare.
-No company can rest on their laurels.
+Who would have thought Jeff Bezos, Warren Buffett, and Jamie Dimon—the CEOs of Amazon, Berkshire Hathaway, and JP Morgan would come together to disrupt healthcare.
+No company can rest on its laurels.

 Let’s touch on a couple of key technologies to support innovation… for the purpose of engagement.

 - First, API-led everything when it comes to integration.
 See some of the points made in my blog on the Ovum Decision Matrix for Middle Ware as a Service.
 APIs are an enabler to innovation and with that, an API strategy and API Management and security are essential to innovation.
 Again, integration is for the purpose of engagement.

 - Second, have a strong strategy around Mobility and beyond.
 Mobility is the face of the digital.
 Read a recent blog here on APIFriends.